Skip to content

 1. Select your destination folder

-Navigate to the Box folder where you want collected files to appear.
+Go to the Box folder where collected files should land.

 2. Open the sharing panel

-Click the folder to select it, then look for the sharing panel on the right side.
+Click the folder, then find the sharing panel on the right.

 3. Create the file request